ICON: Implicit Clothed humans Obtained from Normals: Experiments

 \textbf{C. Local-feature based implicit reconstruction.} To evaluate the importance of our ``local'' features (\cref{sec: local-feature based implicit surface regressor}), $\pointFeat$, we replace them with ``global'' features produced by \twoD convolutional filters.
-These are applied on the image and the clothed-body normal maps ``$\text{\modelname}_{\text{enc}(\mathcal{I},\predCloNormImgFB)}$'' in \cref{tab:benchmark}-C), or only on the normal maps (``$\text{\modelname}_{\text{enc}( \predCloNormImgFB)}$'' in \cref{tab:benchmark}-C).
+These are applied on the image and the clothed-body normal maps (``$\text{\modelname}_{\text{enc}(\mathcal{I},\predCloNormImgFB)}$'' in \cref{tab:benchmark}-C), or only on the normal maps (``$\text{\modelname}_{\text{enc}( \predCloNormImgFB)}$'' in \cref{tab:benchmark}-C).
 We use a 2-stack hourglass model~\cite{aaron2018volreg}, whose receptive field expands to $46\%$ of the image size.
 This takes a large image area into account and produces features sensitive to global body pose.
 This worsens reconstruction performance for \ood poses, such as in \capeNFP.
+For an evaluation of \pamir's receptive field size, see \suppl

 We compare \modelname to \stateoftheart (\sota) models for a varying amount of training data in \cref{fig:datasize}.
 The ``Dataset scale'' axis reports the data size as the ratio \wrt the $450$ scans of the original \pifu methods \cite{saito2019pifu, saito2020pifuhd}; the left-most side corresponds to $56$ scans and the right-most side corresponds to $3,709$ scans, \ie, all the scans of \agora~\cite{patel2021agora} and \thuman~\cite{zheng2019deephuman}. \modelname consistently outperforms all methods.
 Importantly, \modelname achieves \sota performance even when trained on just a \emph{fraction} of the data.
 We attribute this to the local nature of \modelname's point features; this helps \modelname generalize well in the pose space and be data efficient.